ferralespereira/videos-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-# MY NOTES
-This an Angular Frontend Project with the goal of make a video personal web site